iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 - Made using the manual of recommended practices ICES.

+The system is designed to run anywhere and for high-speed, written in Scala, which compiles into java byte code which can run on any operating system.

-The biophysical dispersal model—a Zooplankton Interconnections and Source-Sink Observation Utility (ZISSOU, v1.1.3 [github.com/shawes/zissou])—is an individual-based model (IBM), whereby each larva moves independently to each other in the model system.
-Each particle in ZISSOU has biological traits and behaviours using populations level distributions capturing the biological variability.
-The system was designed for high-performance, high customisation, and platform independence; written in the Scala programming (v2.12.4) language using parallel libraries.
+The biophysical dispersal model, a zooplankton interconnections and source-sink observation utility (ZISSOU, v1.1.3 [github.com/shawes/zissou]), was designed as an individual-based model (IBM), whereby each larva moves independently to each other in the model system.

-The model was developed using the "Manual of recommended practices for ... " [CITE ICES].
+Each particle in ZISSOU is given biological traits and behaviours using populations level distributions capturing the biological variability.
+It is a parallel model that

 ### Ocean data